Svalbaz/Aurora/sessions/session-03.md

 ### Pim
 - The party met **Pim** a Gnome Cleric and her Pet **Boris the Badger**
   - She is on her way to the Shrine of **Kurtelmack**

+ ### The Shrine
+- The party approach the Shrine and it lights up in a similar green light
+  - Three Spectre's appear

 ---